Claudia, Community Manager

 Given that including a P.S. in your email has a visual advantage and can share something you forgot to mention earlier, you can consider writing an additional thought that helps communicate your central message.

-For example, this P.S. from Aaron Orendorff, Marketing VP at Common Thread Collective and Forbes’ Top 10 B2B Content Marketer, provides a recap of what he’s been up to.
+For example, this P.S. from Aaron Orendorff, Head of Marketing at Recart, provides a recap of what he’s been up to.
 It also includes some quick links to his latest published works.
 While it doesn't entirely relate to Aaron's central message, it serves as an opportunity to promote his articles.

 You could also use the P.S. line to let your audience know what they’ll miss if they don't embrace your offer.
 To motivate them, you can refer to competitors, time saved, or financial incentives.